-When I christened this blog in 2012, I had in mind a phrase I’d read in an interview with Phyllis Theroux.
+When I christened this blog “Three Way Light” in 2012, I had in mind a phrase from an interview with author Phyllis Theroux.
 She was discussing her newest book “The Journal Keeper,” recounting how she’d chronicled her life via journaling.
 (Poets and Writers, Mar/April 2010.)
 Theroux explained she didn’t write about everything, but rather used her journals as “a place to collect the light.”

 It was my goal to do the same—for this little interweb space to be a place to collect the light.
 ‘Collecting the Light’ didn’t work as a website at the time (taken I guess) so Three Way Light was born—shining, reflecting and revealing.

 I pray my words will continue to do just that, even tho’ the Three Way Light is now simply my name at the top of the page.

 God’s light illuminates our dark places (Psalm 119:130) often bringing revelation, healing and hope.